Toloka/docs/en/guide/faq/faq.md

 {% endcut %}

-{% cut "I set up quality control, then I copied my user requirements.
-All my quality control settings were deleted and replaced with the copied settings.
-Is that normal?" %}

-Yes.
-When you copy the filter and quality control settings, the settings you previously added manually are overwritten.
-You should see a warning about this in the copy settings window.

-{% endcut %}

 {% cut "I set up a rule to ban users after the first incorrect captcha.
 This is to eliminate any bots.
 Is this too strict?
 What rule do most projects use?" %}

 Indeed, this rule is probably too strict.
 Even the most careful user can make a mistake, so you probably want to relax the rule.
 Besides the requester-specific bans, we have system processes that ban users who regularly fail captcha checks in Toloka.